 Women often debate whether to take their husband’s last name upon marriage.

-Shouldn’t men have a right to ask for it back upon?
+Shouldn’t men have a right to ask for it back upon divorce?

 I’m serious.
 If a woman doesn’t want to be married to a guy anymore, why should she be allowed to keep his last name?
 It wasn’t hers before they married.